K-PaaS/application-platform-guide-eng/install/service/pipeline.md

 Client Password : uaac Client password
 Dashboard URL: Dashboard URL to be successfully redirected
-Permission Range : Permissible range list that the clients can earn on behalf of the users AUthority Type : Authority list to use APIs provided by service packs
+Permission Range : Permissible range list that the clients can earn on behalf of the users Authority Type : Authority list to use APIs provided by service packs
 Authority Permission : Authority list granted to clients
-Authomatic Authorization : Authority list that do not require user approval
+Automatic Authorization : Authority list that do not require user approval
 ```

 >$ uaac client add pipeclient -s clientsecret --redirect_uri "[DASHBOARD_URL]" /